 Your yield may be less than the yield on a conventional debt security of comparable maturity.
 There will be smaller periodic interest payments on the notes than there would be on a conventional fixed-rate or floating-rate debt security having the same maturity.
-This is because your rate of return primarily is based on the future performance of the S&P MidCap 400 Index.
+This is because your rate of return primarily is based on the future performance of the DJIASM.
 We cannot assure you that the Average Index Return will exceed the Total Interest Percentage.
 If the Average Index Return does not exceed the Total Interest Percentage, you will not receive any Supplemental Redemption Amount.
-Under such circumstances, you will receive only the principal amount and the final semi-annual interest payment at maturity.
+Under those circumstances, you will receive only the principal amount and the final semi-annual interest payment at maturity.
 Any yield on your investment above the principal amount of your note may be less than the overall return you would earn if you purchased a conventional debt security with the same maturity date.
 Your investment may not reflect the full opportunity cost to you when you consider factors that affect the time value of money.

-Your investment return is limited and may be less than a comparable investment in a S&P MidCap 400 Index fund or the S&P MidCap 400 Index stocks directly.
-The Average Index Return is based on the six Annual Valuation Levels on each of the six Annual Valuation Dates.
-You may not receive a Supplemental Redemption Amount even if the level of the S&P MidCap 400 Index increases during one or more one-year periods prior to an Annual Valuation Date, or if the Annual Valuation Level on the final Annual Valuation Date exceeds the Starting Level.
-See the section entitled "Description of the Notes - Payment at Maturity; Supplemental Redemption Amount."
-In addition, a direct investment in a S&P MidCap 400 Indexfund or the stocks directly would allow you to receive the full benefit of any appreciation in the price of the shares, as well as in any dividends paid by or distributions made on those shares.
+Your investment return is limited and may be less than a comparable investment in a DJIASM fund or the DJIASM stocks directly.
+The Average Index Return is based on the closing levels of the DJIASM on the five annual valuation dates.
+You may not receive a Supplemental Redemption Amount even if the level of the DJIASM increases during one or more one-year periods prior to an annual valuation date, or if the closing level of the DJIASM on the final annual valuation date exceeds the Starting Level.
+See the section entitled "Description of the Notes-Payment at Maturity; Supplemental Redemption Amount."
+In addition, a direct investment in a DJIASM fund or the stocks directly would allow you to receive the full benefit of any appreciation in the price of those shares, as well as in any dividends paid by or distributions made on those shares.

 The use of an average instead of a single closing level to determine the Supplemental Redemption Amount could reduce the amount that you receive at maturity.
-Because the Supplemental Redemption Amount will be based on the average of the six Annual Valuation Levels during the term of the notes, a significant increase in the S&P MidCap 400 Index after the issuance of the notes may be substantially or entirely offset by subsequent decreases in the value of the S&P MidCap 400 Index during the term of the notes.
-A high closing level on one or more Annual Valuation Dates, including on the final Annual Valuation Date, may be substantially or entirely offset by a low closing level on one or more other Annual Valuation Dates.
-In addition, the market value of the notes and the Supplemental Redemption Amount will be less sensitive to fluctuations in the value of the S&P MidCap 400 Index as the time remaining to maturity lessens.
-In particular, if the S&P MidCap 400 Index generally increases over the term of the notes, then the Supplemental Redemption Amount will be lower, and could be materially lower, than would be the case if the closing level at maturity were used to calculate the Supplemental Redemption Amount.
+The Average Index Return is based on the closing level of the DJIASM on the five annual valuation dates.
+You may not receive a Supplemental Redemption Amount even if the level of the DJIASM increases during one or more one-year periods prior to an annual valuation date, or if the closing level of the DJIASM on the final annual valuation date exceeds the Starting Level.
+See "Description of the Notes-Payment at Maturity; Supplemental Redemption Amount."
+Because the Supplemental Redemption Amount will be based on the average of the closing levels of the DJIASM on the five annual valuation dates during the term of the notes, a significant increase in the DJIASM after the issuance of the notes may be substantially or entirely offset by subsequent decreases in the value of the DJIASM during the term of the notes.
+A high closing level on one or more annual valuation dates, including on the final annual valuation date, may be substantially or entirely offset by a low closing level on one or more other annual valuation dates.
+In addition, the market value of the notes and the Supplemental Redemption Amount will be less sensitive to fluctuations in the value of the DJIASM as the time remaining to maturity lessens.
+In particular, if the DJIASM generally increases over the term of the notes, then the Supplemental Redemption Amount will be lower, and could be materially lower, than would be the case if only the closing level at maturity were used to calculate the Supplemental Redemption Amount.